maggielittle95/shopper_trends/README.md

 | Deactivate | `deactivate` | `deactivate` |

+1. Activate the virtual environment.
+2. Install the requirements.txt file to install necessary packages by running 'pip install requirements.txt'
+3. Run the data_cleaning.ipynb first.
+A database called 'cl_shopper_trends.db' will be created.
+4. Run the 'marketing_analysis.ipynb' file to produce marketing insights and visualizations.

 Features:
 1. Read TWO data files (JSON, CSV, Excel, etc.): shopping_trends.csv and mock_data.csv files
 2. Set up a local database and read data in with SQLite